 My Vape Cart Broke!
 Can I Eat the THC Oil?

-Technically, you can ingest the oil, but whether it will get you high depends on the oil.
+A question we often get is “can you eat distillate”, and, technically, yes, you can ingest the oil, but whether it will get you high depends on the oil.
 Let us explain.

 Some THC carts come with a distillate oil that has already been decarboxylated, meaning that the THC in it has been activated beforehand and is able to produce the psychoactive effects.
 This type of oil is vaped at lower temperatures.
 However, most vape carts come with an oil that has not been decarboxylated and only gets activated when exposed to the temperature of the vaporizer.
 For reference, decarboxylation is the process where the cannabinoids get activated when exposed to heat.